bet-no-loss/bet-no-loss/README.md

 - Finally at the end of week 3, 90% of accrued interests can be split between winners according to their share in the total deposit value.
 Each winner can then withdraw the 90% accrued interests in DeFi proportionally to his/her initial stake.

-## License

-*Bet-no-loss* is released under the terms of the MIT license.
-See COPYING for more information or https://opensource.org/licenses/MIT .

 ## Links

 * [Open Application](https://bet-no-loss.herokuapp.com/)